blinken/amz_sp_api/lib/aplus-content-api-model/docs/AplusContentApi.md

 require 'aplus-content-api-model'

 api_instance = AmzSpApi::AplusContentApiModel::AplusContentApi.new

-body = AmzSpApi::AplusContentApiModel::PostContentDocumentRequest.new # PostContentDocumentRequest | The content document request details.
-marketplace_id = 'marketplace_id_example' # String | The identifier for the marketplace where the A+ Content is published. content_reference_key = 'content_reference_key_example' # String | The unique reference key for the A+ Content document.
+content_reference_key = "content_reference_key_example" # String | The unique reference key for the A+ Content document.
 A content reference key cannot form a permalink and may change in the future.
 A content reference key is not guaranteed to match any A+ Content identifier.

+marketplace_id = "marketplace_id_example" # String | The identifier for the marketplace where the A+ Content is published.

+post_content_document_request = AmzSpApi::AplusContentApiModel::PostContentDocumentRequest.new # PostContentDocumentRequest | The content document request details.

 begin
-  result = api_instance.update_content_document(bodymarketplace_idcontent_reference_key)
+  result = api_instance.update_content_document(content_reference_key, marketplace_id, post_content_document_request)
   p result
 rescue AmzSpApi::AplusContentApiModel::ApiError => e
   puts "Exception when calling AplusContentApi->update_content_document: #{e}"